vnVoPhong/Ok/README.md

 +fix bug
 -Add "./uninstall.sh"

-I don't think so about it, so see you soon!
+I don't think so about it. but if you want, please inbox to help me, I'm very busy about study See you soon!

 BITE ME!